Material-Blazor/Material.Blazor/README.md

 - Lightweight components that require the minimal possible setup and boilerplate Blazor coding and without intensive startup processing,
 - Native Blazor code to the greatest possible extent, using JavaScript Interop only where absolutely necessary, such as when initializing individual components to apply things like ripple and drop down menu functionality from the Material JavaScript libraries in the same manner as required for any other Material Theme web application,
 - A balanced approach (or at least what we think is balanced) to component customization: enough to be functional but keeping things to the point and maintainable,
 - A native Material Theme HTML/CSS experience where a developer wants and expects to use Material Theme's HTML Markup and CSS - BlazorMdc keeps out of a developer's way when she wants to follow Material Theme's guidance rigorously and take full advantage of its theming capability.
-So if you are less interested in that control but want to deliver something that looks good fast, this is where you should consider other libraries, and
+So if you are less interested in that control but want to deliver something that looks good fast, this is where you may want to consider other libraries,
+- Some added value components derived from core material theme components but that are not strictly material theme themselves.
+These include an autocomplete box, a confimration dialog, a date picker (following the material theme date picker specification quite closely) and formatted numeric input fields.
+These are in the `BlazorMdc.Plus` namespace, and
 - We aim for BlazorMdc to employ best practice for Blazor development.
 As a starting point this should be considered as being defined per [this video from NDC London, January 2020](https://www.youtube.com/watch?v=QnBYmTpugz0).
 We have plenty to do to arrive at that position.

 Please note that BlazorMdc is in the early stages of development, so there are likely to be **frequent breaking changes** until we reach version 1.
 This project is owned by [Dioptra](https://dioptra.tech) and is licensed under the terms of the MIT license.